ironArray/Caterva2/README-DEVELOPERS.md

 ## Create docs

-For creating the docs, you can run:
+For creating the docs, once you have installed Caterva2 you can run:

 ```shell
 pip install -r doc/requirements.txt